-Trauma-Induced, DAMP-Mediated Remote Organ Injury and Immunosuppression in the Acutely Ill Patient
+Editorial: Trauma-Induced, DAMP-Mediated Remote Organ Injury, and Immunosuppression in the Acutely Ill Patient

-- 4Department of Physiology and Pharmacology, College of Medicine and Life Sciences, University of Toledo, United States
+- 5Department of Physiology and Pharmacology, The University of Toledo College of Medicine and Life Sciences, Toledo, OH, United States

-- 6Acute Care Surgery and Critical Care, Beth Israel Deaconess Medical Center, Harvard Medical School, United States
+- 7Acute Care Surgery and Critical Care, Beth Israel Deaconess Medical Center, Harvard Medical School, Boston, MA, United States

-In their review https://www.frontiersin.org/articles/10.3389/fimmu.2018.01330, Vourch’ et al. stress the biological importance of DAMPs as biomarkers for patient stratification, potential therapeutic targets and witnesses of immunological scar associated with severe trauma.
+In their review, Vourc'h et al. stress the biological importance of DAMPs as biomarkers for patient stratification, potential therapeutic targets and witnesses of immunological scar associated with severe trauma.
 To be clinically relevant, the ideal DAMP-biomarker should be immunologically active, its plasma concentration should reflect the severity of trauma and the extent of the inflammatory response.
-High Mobility Group Box One (HMGB1) is another redox-sensitive DAMP, which promotes Th2 immunity by favouring the proliferation of suppressive cells and the expansion of hypoactive monocytes.
-Besides extracellular compounds, intracellular multiprotein complexes (named inflammasomes) drive microcirculatory dysfunction, tissue injury and monocyte deactivation after traumatic brain injury and multiple trauma https://www.frontiersin.org/articles/10.3389/fimmu.2018.01900.
-After assembly, the three main inflammasomes (NLRP3, NLRP1 and AIM2) elicit the release of mature forms of Il-1ß, Il-18 and HMGB1, which may then trigger both a specific pro-inflammatory pyroptosis and a dysregulated monocyte function, paving the way to immunosuppression.
+High Mobility Group Box One (HMGB1) is another redox-sensitive DAMP, which promotes Th2 immunity by favoring the proliferation of suppressive cells and the expansion of hypoactive monocytes.
+Besides extracellular compounds, intracellular multiprotein complexes (named inflammasomes) drive microcirculatory dysfunction, tissue injury and monocyte deactivation after traumatic brain injury and multiple trauma (Bortolotti et al.).
+After assembly, the three main inflammasomes (NLRP3, NLRP1, and AIM2) elicit the release of mature forms of Il-1ß, Il-18, and HMGB1, which may then trigger both a specific pro-inflammatory pyroptosis and a dysregulated monocyte function, paving the way to immunosuppression.

-Major surgical procedures such as cytoreductive surgery combined with hyperthermic intraperitoneal chemotherapy (CRS-HIPEC) are another source of controlled tissue trauma triggering the release of DAMPs and subsequent immunosuppression https://www.frontiersin.org/articles/10.3389/fimmu.2018.00663.
-After CRS-HIPEC, the increase in HMGB1 blood concentrations correlates with a decrease in HLA-DR expression and peaks at higher levels in patients who subsequently develop postoperative infections.
+Major surgical procedures such as cytoreductive surgery combined with hyperthermic intraperitoneal chemotherapy (CRS-HIPEC) are another source of controlled tissue trauma triggering the release of DAMPs and subsequent immunosuppression (Leijte et al.).
+After CRS-HIPEC, the increase in HMGB1 blood concentrations correlates with a decrease in HLA-DR expression and peaks at higher levels in patients who subsequently develop post-operative infections.
 DAMPs and extracellular vesicles may also drive remote thrombotic complications after trauma or surgical insults.
 Accurate characterization of DAMPs release and their consequences after trauma has broad clinical applications since it could entail an individualized approach for both preventive and curative therapeutic strategies.
-In this concept theory of secondary organ failures reviewed by Eppensteiner et al., many subcellular compounds (cell-free DNA, histones, S100 proteins, neutrophil extracellular traps and microvesicles) drive remote thrombotic and inflammatory insults in organs distant from the primary insult https://www.frontiersin.org/articles/10.3389/fimmu.2018.00190.
+In this concept theory of secondary organ failures reviewed by Eppensteiner et al., many subcellular compounds (cell-free DNA, histones, S100 proteins, neutrophil extracellular traps, and microvesicles) drive remote thrombotic and inflammatory insults in organs distant from the primary insult.
 As such, they represent both diagnostic biomarkers of and potential therapeutic targets for the prevention of secondary organ failure.

 Endothelium barrier breakdown, responsible for capillary leak, tissue hypoperfusion and vasoplegia is the mainstay of secondary organ failure, driven either by infective microorganisms or major trauma.
-In both situations, PAMPs and DAMPs respectively bind formyl peptide receptors on non-immune cells (endothelial cells and vascular smooth muscle cells), which triggers cytoskeletal rearrangement, myogenic vascular contraction ending in endothelial barrier dysfunction.
-In their Hypothesis and Theory article, Martinez Quinones et al. suggest that the breakdown of N-formyl peptide with deformylase (the degrading enzyme for N-formyl peptide) would safely reduce endothelium barrier breakdown after infective or mechanical tissue injury https://www.frontiersin.org/articles/10.3389/fimmu.2019.01270.
+In both situations, PAMPs and DAMPs, respectively bind formyl peptide receptors on non-immune cells (endothelial cells and vascular smooth muscle cells), which triggers cytoskeletal rearrangement, myogenic vascular contraction ending in endothelial barrier dysfunction.
+In their Hypothesis and Theory article, Martinez-Quinones et al. suggest that the breakdown of N-formyl peptide with deformylase (the degrading enzyme for N-formyl peptide) would safely reduce endothelium barrier breakdown after infective or mechanical tissue injury.
 Indeed, as opposed to a potential imbalance of transcriptional regulation associated with the inhibition of formyl peptide receptor, degrading N-formyl peptide would dampen the overwhelming inflammatory reaction without significant side effects.

 In this Research Topic, we aim to shed light on DAMPs and the role they play in the interactive crosstalk between musculoskeletal trauma, remote organ injury and immunosuppression.